 Abercrombie.
 Nickelback.
 American Idol.
 Razr.
 Would you keep reading a book if you encountered these pop culture references in the first chapter?
 Learn the psychology behind both sides of the argument!

 Are you itching to meet other writers?
 Snag an agent?
 Sell some books?
 My friend, it's time to get yourself to a writers' conference.

 A month ago, I talked about why writers dislike their own writing.
 Today, I'm taking a different tack.
 I'm sharing some of the sentences that bring me satisfaction when I re-read my manuscript.
 Since Eleanor is a character-driven novel, I have grouped the sentences by character.
 Hope you enjoy!
 About Eleanor 1) She had speaking eyes and a late-blooming … Continue reading 11 Sentences I’m Proud Of

 Thanks to my hometown library's vast collection of eBooks, I've finally started reading books that were written in the twenty-first century!
-They sound strikingly different from the eighteenth century PDFs that I've been subsisting on since I moved to Brazil and left behind bookstores with books written in English.
-Part of that, I know, is stylistic, … Continue reading When Habits of Speech Attack!
+They sound strikingly different from the eighteenth century PDFs that I've been subsisting on since I moved to Brazil, where books written in English are a rare find.
+Part of that, I know, is … Continue reading When Habits of Speech Attack!

 Last night, I hit 11,300 words in my new novel.
 (Asking yourself what happened to Eleanor?
 See this post).
 Writing a first draft is always a weird process for me.
 On one hand, the first draft is probably my most exhilarating draft.
 It is raw ideas splashed across a page.
 It is something created from … Continue reading Why do writers dislike their own writing?